Emrose-1341/School-Directory-project/README.md

 ### Core Components

 #### `/Classes/` - Course Management
-Organized by subject areas with course-specific resources:
+*In order for students to access or interact with the class section, the teacher must add them* Organized by subject areas with course-specific resources:
 - **Networking/** - NET101, NET202 courses
 - **Programming/** - PRO101, PRO202 courses